 The poem’s main thrust is one direction; the “negative quantity” is “the motory force in the opposite direction,” and this essay means to show how that “rest” is achieved.

-This presentation was adapted for publication as this article.
+Note: this presentation was adapted for publication as this article.

 Although Ernest Jones has been called both "the last leader of the Chartist movement," and "the one poet Karl Marx could talk to," his work is read almost not-at-all today.
 When he is mentioned, it is as a footnote to the mid-Victorian experimental poetic movement carried out largely by the working-class and praised to the skies by Tennyson, the Brontes, the Rossettis and most of the Victorian reading public called "The Spasmodics."
 As a way to disparage it, critics of the day (notably William Edmounstone Aytuon of Blackwood's Magazine whose own father-in-law wrote the damning article that "killed" Keats) took to linking their work with Keats' and Shelley's.